odpi/tsc/README.md

 ## Meetings

 The TSC meets on the first Wednesday of each month at 6am US Pacific Time/9am US Eastern Time.
-The next meeting is scheduled for **November 8, 2018 at 10:00am ET**
+The next meeting is scheduled for **December 5, 2018 at 9:00am ET**

 You can join the call using the conference details below.